marina601/easy-cocktail-recipes/README.md

 - Cocktail recipes are displayed on the page.
 - Once the user clicks on the name of the cocktail the information will expand.
 - Once the user leaves a particular recipe, the information will collapse.
+- The user will is able to rate the recipe pressing on the star rating.
+- The user will be given feedback via alert once the recipe has been rated.

 ### About Page: